Skip to content

 MeasureTime frameDescription

-Percentage of Participants by Their Level of Satisfaction With the SC Method of Administration as assessed on Therapy Administration Satisfaction Questionnaire - Subcutaneous (TASQ-SC) Question 1Up to ~Day 106The TASQ SC is a 12-item questionnaire that asks questions regarding different aspects of participants' satisfaction with SC administration, experiences related to administration, convenience, time.
-Question 1 in TASQ SC evaluates participants' satisfaction or dissatisfaction with SC administration.
-The percentage of participants by their level of satisfaction with the SC method of administration as assessed on TASQ-SC Question 1 will be reported.
+Percentage of Participants That Were Satisfied or Dissatisfied With the SC Method of Administration According to Level of Satisfaction, As Assessed by Therapy Administration Satisfaction Questionnaire - Subcutaneous (TASQ-SC) Question 1Up to approximately Day 106The TASQ SC is a 12-item questionnaire that asks questions regarding different aspects of participants' satisfaction with SC administration, experiences related to administration, convenience, and time.
+The TASQ SC does not have any pre-defined scale or associated numerical scoring and answer choices are qualitative.
+Question 1 in the TASQ SC evaluates participants' satisfaction or dissatisfaction with SC administration.
+As pre-specified by the sSAP, the percentage of participants was reported for each response to TASQ-SC Question 1 according to level of satisfaction, for each treatment arm.
+Treatment arms A (Pembrolizumab Plus Berahyaluronidase alfa SC followed by Pembrolizumab IV) and B (Pembrolizumab IV followed by Pembrolizumab plus Berahyaluronidase alfa SC) were defined as treatment sequence arms in the protocol.

-Number of participants who discontinue study drug due to an AEUp to ~24 monthsAn AE is any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
+Number of Participants Who Discontinue Study Drug Due to an AEUp to ~24 monthsAn AE is any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
+As pre-specified by the protocol, the number of participants who discontinue study drug due to an AE will be reported for the overall study according to treatment arm, defined as a treatment sequence arm in the protocol (i.e., "Pembrolizumab Plus Berahyaluronidase alfa SC followed by Pembrolizumab IV" and "Pembrolizumab IV followed by Pembrolizumab plus Berahyaluronidase alfa SC").

 Countries